ezodude/orra/README.md

 It consists of a **Backend SDK**, a **Local Development Environment** with agent specific **workflow tooling**, **integrations** and a **Cloud Platform** for automating deployments.

-Orra also seamlessly integrates purpose-built agents like [GPT Researcher](https://github.com/assafelovic/gpt-researcher) with custom agents from [LangChain](https://python.langchain.com/v0.1/docs/modules/agents/), [CrewAI](https://github.com/joaomdmoura/crewAI), and more **into unified multi-agent workflows**.
+Orra can also create **unified multi-agent workflows**, it can seamlessly integrate purpose-built agents like [GPT Researcher](https://github.com/assafelovic/gpt-researcher) with custom agents from [LangChain](https://python.langchain.com/v0.1/docs/modules/agents/), [CrewAI](https://github.com/joaomdmoura/crewAI), and more.

 ## In progress